CHRISTIAN CHURCH'S MASSACRE IN KENYA

 At least 124 people reported dead after violence following Kenya's election

-The election was marred by allegations of vote-rigging by both of the main parties
+The election was marred by allegations of vote-rigging by both of the main

 Incumbent President Mwai Kibaki was controversially returned to power